treyjewett/Note-Taker/README.md

 ## Code Utilized

-This application was made us9ing JavaScript, HTML, and CSS.
+This application was made using JavaScript, HTML, and CSS.

 ## What to Expect